-According to a 2017 study on rats, phyllanthus niruri may help treat nonalcoholic fatty liver disease and atherosclerosis.
+According to a on rats, phyllanthus niruri may help treat nonalcoholic fatty liver disease and atherosclerosis.
 Both conditions may cause insulin resistance.
 The study found phyllanthus niruri decreased insulin resistance and reduced the amount of fatty acids in the liver.

 Phyllanthus niruri may help treat acute hepatitis B infections due to its anti-viral and liver-protecting abilities.

 In a , 60 people with the condition received either a placebo or a product made of seven herbal medicines including 100 milligrams of phyllanthus niruri.
 The herbal medicine group experienced faster recovery than the placebo group.
 However, they reported side effects like upper abdominal pain and diarrhea.

 Phyllanthus niruri may not help chronic hepatitis B, though.
 A 2011 review of 16 randomized trials on people with chronic hepatitis B didn’t find any significant evidence in support of the treatment.

 Phyllanthus niruri and other phyllanthus species may help prevent the metastasis of some lung and breast cancers.
 A showed the polyphenols in the herb help prevent the invasion, migration, and adhesion of cancer cells.

 A on human colorectal and liver cancer cell lines also found that phyllanthus niruri helped slow cancer cell growth and encouraged cancer cell death.